Central bank digital currencies by country: China

 Since 2014, China's central bank has been working on a project called DCEP (Digital Currency Electronic Payment) or digital renminbi, often also referred to as the "digital yuan" as it would be backed by the yuan.

-At the end of 2017, the China's central bank organized a number of banks and institutions to jointly develop the DCEP system.
+At the end of 2017, China's central bank organized a number of banks and institutions to jointly develop the DCEP system.
 In April 2020, DCEP began to be tested in four big Chinese cities: Shenzhen, Suzhou, Xiong'an and Chengdu.

 The Shenzhen and Suzhou trials chose participants through a lottery, enabling them to use the DCEP in designated specific areas.
 The Shenzhen trial only included online payment functionalities, generally using QR codes like Alipay and WeChat Pay.
-However, along with online payments, the Suzhou trials also enabled the users to make near-field communication (NFC) offline payments.
+However, along with online payments, the Suzhou trials also enabled users to make near-field communication (NFC) offline payments.
 This feature was originally designed for people in rural areas who do not have reliable internet access.

-After the successful CBDC pilot, Suzhou City Municipal signed a Memorandum of Understanding (MoU) with the New York-based blockchain startup, Cypherium for the company to help the city in the development of products in the city.
+After the CBDC pilot, the Suzhou municipal government signed a Memorandum of Understanding (MoU) with the New York-based blockchain startup Cypherium to assist the city in technology development.

 In 2021, Chinese cities further expanded the use of the digital yuan, officially known as e-CNY, within their public transportation networks.
 Chengdu became the first city to implement e-CNY payments across its entire public transportation system, including all buses and subway lines.
 This integration is part of a broader pilot operation phase aiming to test the digital currency's feasibility and utility in everyday transactions.
 Subsequently, Beijing and Suzhou also integrated e-CNY into their public transit systems, with Beijing enabling e-CNY payments on all 24 subway lines and Suzhou on its newly opened subway line 5.
 This expansion marks a significant step in China's efforts to enhance the practical usage of its central bank digital currency, illustrating the government's commitment to digitizing the national currency for widespread public use.

-At the end of 2021, there were 261 million users in the extended trial who had made US$13.8 billion of transactions It has also been rolled out for foreign attendees at the 2022 Winter Olympics in Beijing, where it has seen limited use due to entrenched digital currencies and Visa, as well as lack of publicity.
+At the end of 2021, there were 261 million users in the extended trial who had made US$13.8 billion of transactions.
+It was also made available to foreign visitors at the 2022 Winter Olympics in Beijing, where it saw limited use due to established payment methods, Visa, and limited publicity.

-On March 31, 2022, People's Bank of China announced that the testing has been further expanded to six additional regions: Tianjin, Chongqing, Guangzhou, Fuzhou, Xiamen, and six cities in the province of Zhejiang that are hosting the 2022 Asian Games (Hangzhou, Ningbo, Wenzhou, Huzhou, Shaoxing, and Jinhua).
-Another news statement from PBOC shows that the city of Beijing and Zhangjiakou are also being included on the list of testing after the 2022 Winter Olympics.
+On 31 March 2022, the People's Bank of China announced that testing had been expanded to six additional regions: Tianjin, Chongqing, Guangzhou, Fuzhou, Xiamen, and six cities in the province of Zhejiang hosting the 2022 Asian Games (Hangzhou, Ningbo, Wenzhou, Huzhou, Shaoxing, and Jinhua).
+A statement from the PBOC indicated that Beijing and Zhangjiakou were also included in testing following the 2022 Winter Olympics.